xraychen/OFA-Wav2Vec2/README.md

     print(feat.size())
 ```

-Use the extracted feature for any desired applications, and feel free to experiment with different `lambd` values!
+Use the extracted features for any desired applications, and feel free to experiment with different `lambd` values!

 ## Citation